istio/istio.io/content/docs/concepts/security/index.md

     - /docs/concepts/security/rbac/
 ---

-Breaking down a monolithic application into atomic services offers various benefits.
-Microservices have:
+Breaking down a monolithic application into atomic services offers various benefits, including better agility, better scalability and better ability to reuse services.

-- Better agility

-- Better scalability

-- Better ability to reuse services

 However, microservices also have particular security needs:

 - To defend against the man-in-the-middle attack, they need traffic encryption.